On Seshadri constants of non-simple abelian varieties: Introduction

 We prove \pref{th:low_seshadri} and \pref{th:main2} in \pref{sc:proof}.

 We discuss various applications of \pref{th:low_seshadri} and \pref{th:main2} in \pref{sc:applications}.
-We first show that the proof of \pref{th:main2} induces an interesting relationship between the set of submaximal curves and the set of abelian divisors satisfying \pref{eq:introassumption} (see \pref{pr:main2} and \pref{eq:containing} for details).
-For abelian surfaces, we obtain the following theorem. \begin{theorem}[{$ =$ \pref{pr:submaximal2}}] Let $(S,L)$ be a polarized abelian surface.
-Assume that
+We first show that the proof of \pref{th:main2} induces an interesting relationship between the set of Seshadri curves and the set of abelian divisors satisfying \pref{eq:introassumption} (see \pref{pr:main2} and \pref{eq:containing} for details).
+For abelian surfaces, we obtain the following corollaries.

-Then there exists exactly one submaximal curve with respect to $L$ and it is an elliptic curve.
-In particular, the curve is the unique Seshadri curve with respect to $L$. \end{theorem}
+\begin{corollary}[{$ =$ \pref{pr:submaximal2}}] Let $(S,L)$ be a polarized abelian surface.
+Assume that there exists a curve $C \ni 0$ such that

-If $\sqrt{L^2}$ is irrational, it is already known that there are only a finite number of submaximal curves (see \pref{rm:submaximal}).
-However, \pref{pr:submaximal2} implies that the submaximal curve is unique under the assumption \pref{eq:intro2dim}.
+Then $C$ is elliptic, and it is the unique curve satisfying \pref{eq:intro2dim} and containing $0 \in S$. \end{corollary}

 \pref{th:low_seshadri} and \pref{th:main2} mentioned above mean that the computation of the Seshadri constant of an abelian variety can be reduced to that of its abelian subvariety in some cases.
 There exist many results which compute the Seshadri constants on concrete low-dimensional abelian varieties. \cite{MR1612681} and \cite{MR1974680} (respectively, \cite{MR1810121} and \cite{MR2112583}) handle the case of the Theta divisors on Jacobian varieties of curves (resp. principally polarized abelian varieties).
 The Seshadri constants of abelian surfaces have been studied in further detail.
 For example, it is known that the Seshadri constants of abelian surfaces are rational (for more results, see Appendix of \cite{MR1660259}, \cite{MR1660260}, \cite{intsehadri}, etc).
-In the latter part of \pref{sc:applications}, keeping these previous works in mind, we give some applications of our theorems.
+In the latter part of \pref{sc:applications}, keeping these previous works in mind, we give some elementary applications of our theorems.
 In particular, we show the following theorem.